ansible/instruqt/tracks/test-getting-started-servicenow-automation/02-attach-problem/assignment.md

 > Notice that this playbook will first query for existing incident numbers that you have created and will use the value returned in the task that creates the problem.

-- Next, execute the new job template from Automation Controller by pressing the rocket icon next to the template `Attach problem (problem-attach.yml)`.
+- Next, execute the new job template from Automation Controller by pressing the rocket icon next to the template `2 - Attach problem (problem-attach.yml)`.

 That should have completed successfully!
 Go back to ServiceNow and check under your assigned problems for a new problem number: